-If you suffer from glaucoma / ocular hypertension, or have had an ocular hypertensive response to a previous Ozurdex implant and have been enlisted for intravitreal Aflibercept (Eylea) injections, please continue to take your prescribed glaucoma eye drops whilst having these injections.
+As you suffer from glaucoma / ocular hypertension, or have had an ocular hypertensive response to a previous Ozurdex implant, you have been enlisted for intravitreal Aflibercept (Eylea) injections.
+Please continue to take your prescribed glaucoma eye drops whilst having these injections.